oa-labs/arc-ai-digital-ocean/docs/CLI.md

-# iChat Ocean CLI
+# ArcAI Ocean CLI

-Command line tool for interacting with the iChat Ocean agent service.
+Command line tool for interacting with the ArcAI Ocean agent service.

 ## Features